Introduction of Dragon1 as BPM Tool

 Screenshot of a Process Architecture Landscape

-In the Visual Designer it is possible to make the visualization interactive/clickable but also to export the visualization as large-size printable architecture posters.
+In the Visual Designer, it is possible to make the visualization interactive/clickable and export it as large-size printable architecture posters.

-You can also quickly create a set of reusable sketch symbols for BPMN concepts and so create stereotyped BPMN diagrams in the way you want.
+You can also quickly create a set of reusable sketch symbols for BPMN concepts, creating stereotyped BPMN diagrams the way you want.

 4. Publish your Clickable Business Process Model Map in your EA Atlas

-With the EA Atlas you as an Analyst, Architect, Manager, or CIO can click through the BPMN Diagrams Atlas that has been created in the Visual Designer.
-All stakeholders (that have been granted access) can see for instance what requirements they have had or added and how they relate to chosen or designer activities, tasks, and other concepts in the business process solution.
+With the EA Atlas, you can click through the BPMN Diagrams Atlas created in the Visual Designer as an Analyst, Architect, Manager, or CIO.
+For instance, all stakeholders (granted access) can see what requirements they have had or added and how they relate to chosen or designer activities, tasks, and other concepts in the business process solution.

-The viewers of the EA Atlas can comment requirements of others.
-You as a viewer of the Atlas can promote and demote requirements will colors and z-order in the map based on their rank in a stakeholder matrix.
+The viewers of the EA Atlas can comment on the requirements of others.
+As a viewer of the Atlas, you can promote and demote requirements with colors and z-order in the map based on their rank in a stakeholder matrix.
 This makes it easier for the owner-client to decide between conflicting requirements.
-A viewer has options for tracking and traceability and context filters and highlights.
+A viewer has options for tracking and traceability as well as context filters and highlights.

 This is an example screenshot of the first page of an interactive Process Architecture Design Book that was published in the EA Atlas.